laurentj/slimerjs/README.md

 You could then use other tools like [CasperJS](http://casperjs.org)...

-For the moment, it is only a ghostware :-)
+For the moment, you can only run simple scripts.
+No API are provided yet.

 # Install